Operational verification of the existence of a spacetime manifold: Mechanics and time

-Once the existence and properties of the $1$-dimensional curve $\cC$ have been established, one may be tempted to call it the ``time manifold''.
-However, there are two problems associated with that.
-First, in our case of the two pendulums the curve $\cC$ is almost certainly self-intersecting, preventing it from being a manifold in the proper sense.
+Next, in our case of the two pendulums the curve $\cC$ is almost certainly self-intersecting, preventing it from being a manifold in the proper sense.
 Second, if we denote the length of the pendulums $A$ and $B$ as $l_A$ and $l_B$ respectively, it may happen that their square-roots are incommensurate,

-Note that if we recall Newtonian mechanics, (\ref{IncommensuratePendulums}) in fact means that the periods of the two pendulums are incommensurate.
+Note that if we recall Newtonian mechanics, \eqref{IncommensuratePendulums} in fact means that the periods of the two pendulums are incommensurate.
 Of course, in order to be consistent, we have to assume that we have no knowledge about either Newtonian mechanics nor about the concept of a ``period'', so we refrain from this interpretation.
-Nevertheless, we are still allowed to measure the lengths $l_A$ and $l_B$ using a ruler, calculate their square roots, and discuss the validity of (\ref{IncommensuratePendulums}) in a given experiment.
-And if it happens that (\ref{IncommensuratePendulums}) holds, in the limit $N\to\infty$ the curve $\cC$ becomes a space-filling curve (passing through almost every point in the rectangle $S_A\times S_B$), invalidating the statement that it is $1$-dimensional, in the sense of the analysis discussed in Appendix \ref{AppA}.
+Nevertheless, we are still allowed to measure the lengths $l_A$ and $l_B$ using a ruler, calculate their square roots, and discuss the validity of \eqref{IncommensuratePendulums} in a given experiment.
+And if it happens that \eqref{IncommensuratePendulums} holds, in the limit $N\to\infty$ the curve $\cC$ becomes a space-filling curve (passing through almost every point in the rectangle $S_A\times S_B$), invalidating the statement that it is $1$-dimensional, in the sense of the analysis discussed in Appendix \ref{AppA}.
 In order to work around these two issues, it is useful to enlarge our physical system yet again.